ocaml/MPP-language-blender/README.md

 # Log

+* from 7 June 2013: until further notice, please consider that large refactoring is taking place.
 * 6 June 2013: new features are being pushed, so it's going to be fragile for a day or two.
 If something is broken, take a version of 4 June.
 * 6 June 2013: some bug fixes.
 * 5 June 2013: option -see replaced by -iee.
 Now all default behaviour will be to stop at any error, and options may be provided to ask MPP to ignore specific errors.